W4H33D/HACK-NOTES/README.md

 # HACK-NOTES

-This is my writeup i made when i doing some challeges i.e CTF or enroll in other learning modules.Tell me if they are usefull to you and give me sugguestion how to improve myself for making the writeups or other tecnique that i use to solve the task.
+This is my writeup i made when i doing some challeges i.e CTF or enroll in other learning modules.Tell me if they are usefull to you and give me sugguestion how to improve myself for making the writeups and tecnique that i use to solve the CTF or Questions in module THANK YOU
-THANK YOU